-Come home to a soul-satifying meal with this weeknight-ready barbecue bowl.
+Come home to a soul-satifying meal with this weeknight-ready barbecue protein bowl.
 Bright kale and fresh tomato perfectly balance out hearty barbecue-marinated tempeh and tender, roasted sweet potatoes.
-This bowl will delight your tastebuds and fuel your body with everything you need to feel awesome the next day—from energy-supplying carbohydrates and muscle-building protein to essential micronutrients such as calcium, fiber, and iron.
+This protein bowl will delight your tastebuds and fuel your body with everything you need to feel awesome the next day—from energy-supplying carbohydrates and muscle-building protein to essential micronutrients such as calcium, fiber, and iron.
 You can make this meal in 30 minutes flat, so break out the skillet and start cooking!

 1 sweet potato